bordoley/reactive-js/docs/interfaces/rx.DispatcherLike.md

 ▸ **[DispatcherLike_complete]**(): `void`

-Communicates to the dispatcher that no more events will be enqueued on the dispatcher.
+Communicates to the dispatcher that no more events will be enqueued.

 #### Returns